arunkumar-reddy/Node-Chat/README.md

 # Node-Chat
-A Text and Video Chat application in Nodejs
+A Chat application using Node.Js and Socket.IO